-Base Address Registers (PFO and PF1)
+Base Address Registers (PF0 and PF1)

 The Base Address Registers (BARs) screens shown in Figure 7-5 and Figure 7-6 set the base address register space for the Endpoint configuration.
-Each BAR (0 through 5) configures the Physical Function's BAR Aperture Size and Control attributes as described in Table C-1.
+Each BAR (0 through 5) configures the BAR Aperture Size and Control attributes of the Physical Function, as described in Table D-1.